axiom-data-science/portal-docs/overview.rst

 	Each of the arrays consists of both fixed and mobile platforms outfitted with scientific instrumentation.
 A surface mooring is an example of a stable, fixed platform.
 A profiler mooring, which has an instrumented component that moves up and down in the water column, and a glider, which is free to move in three dimensions, are examples of mobile platforms.
 OOI supports more than 80 platforms.

 	Each platform can contain multiple “nodes” that provide power and connectivity.
 Non-cabled nodes contain one or more computers and power converters, where cabled instruments are plugged in and their data are collected and transmitted to shore.
-The Regional Cabled Array has seven primary nodes that provide power and connectivity to the array, and also serve as distribution centers for extension cables that provide power and communication to sensors, instrument platforms, and moorings for continuous, real-time interactive science experiments at the seafloor and throughout the water column.
+The Regional Cabled Array has seven primary nodes that provide power and connectivity to the array, and also serve as distribution centers for extension cables that provide power and communication to sensors, instrument platforms, and moorings for continuous, real-time interactive science experiments at the seafloor and throughout the water column; select Chart Type Real-time streaming to view these Cabled Array data in real time.
 For further information about the OOI infrastructure, click `here <https://oceanobservatories.org/ooi-infrastructure/>`_.

 	Arrays, platforms, nodes, and junction boxes provide the framework for instrumentation and sensors used to collect and transmit data to shore.
 More than 800 instruments are deployed on OOI, consisting of 36 different types, measuring more than 200 different ocean parameters.
 Each instrument is equipped with a sensor or multiple sensors that measure specific elements (parameters) of the environment.
 For further information about OOI instruments, click `here <https://oceanobservatories.org/instruments/>`_.